subh007/atrium-docs-temp/Release16A/ONOS-Router-16A/Software-Install-ONOS-Router-16A.md

     admin@atrium16A:~$ cp Applications/config/network-cfg.json.router.mn Applications/config/network-cfg.json
     admin@atrium16A:~$ ok clean

-From a different shell, start the script to launch Mininet with the software-switch, quagga-instance and end-hosts.
+From a different shell, start the script to launch Mininet with the software-switch, quagga-instances and end-hosts.